-A URL parameter is the final part of the URL which you can customize and use to identify someone.
-URL parameters can be used to see which of your contacts have completed the questionnaire and to search for contacts in the Responses view once they've completed the questionnaire.
+A URL parameter is the final part of the URL which you can customize and use it to identify your respondents.
+They can be used to see which of your contacts have completed the questionnaire and to search for contacts in the Responses view once they've completed the questionnaire.

 Choose the questionnaire and start creating your email invitations.
 Name your email invitation and add your name and email address.
 Choose the contact list you want to send the email invitation to, and now you'll be ready to write the email body.